-This study finds that temperature-related illness affects at least 2 million households in the United States annually.
-We identified households who temperature-related illness with 85% accuracy, but this requires detailed information about building characteristics, namely energy insecurity as it relates to the household’s ability to maintain and operate HVAC systems, which can safeguard against extreme temperature exposure.
+Temperature-related illness affects at least 2 million households in the United States annually.
+We identified households who reported temperature-related illness with 85% accuracy, but this requires detailed information about building characteristics, namely energy insecurity as it relates to the household’s ability to maintain and operate HVAC systems, which can safeguard against extreme temperature exposure.
 This finding is significant because it gives municipalities a pathway towards better data collection to identify at-risk households and better public health programming aimed at preventing in-home extreme temperature health hazards.

 Reference